 - Heated windshields that connect to the car’s electrical system, heating up thin wires that run through the windshield - handy to have in icy, cold regions like Winnipeg.

 - Antenna-embedded windshields, eliminating the need for a traditional antenna.

-Tempered glass is not repairable but the laminated glass is.
-This is why windshield repair is often offered but window repair is not and usually requires that the entire piece replaced.
+Tempered glass is not repairable, but the laminated glass is.
+This is why windshield repair is often offered, but window repair is not, and usually requires that the entire piece be replaced.
 If you need auto glass repair or replacement, contact Hometown Auto Glass in Winnipeg today.
-Our technicians are I-Car Certified for your protection and peace of mind.
+Our technicians are I-Car® certified for your protection and peace of mind.
 We also offer freestone chip repairs with comprehensive deductibles.